 It might seem unfathomable that a lake in the most densely populated region of Southern California would have a robust rainbow trout fishery.

-But for a part of the year, there is a decent trout opportunity here, though to be honest we don’t rank Puddingstone Lake among the best rainbow trout fishing lakes in California.
+But for a part of the year, there is a decent trout opportunity here without traveling far into the mountains.

-In this climate, though, trout fishing is a decidedly seasonal pursuit, and trout are only stocked during the winter months when the waters are cool enough.
+In this climate, though, trout fishing is a decidedly seasonal pursuit, and trout are only stocked when the waters are cool enough.

-The most common way to catch freshly stocked trout is by still-fishing with bait.
+The most common way to catch freshly stocked trout, especially from shore, is by still-fishing with bait.
 Nightcrawlers, salmon eggs and artificial baits such as PowerBait are all popular because they work.